Building an LLM-Maintained AI/ML Knowledge Base

 Current State

-Right now this is still a small system, but the basic loop exists: ingest articles, clean them up, summarize them, and start compiling them into a wiki.
+Right now this is still a small system, but the basic loop exists: ingest articles, clean them up, summarize them, compile them into a wiki, maintain a compact QA index, search across the vault through a lightweight local interface, and use the wiki itself to drive discovery of what to add next.

 That is enough to make the project interesting already.
 The next question is whether I can grow the wiki far enough, and tighten the workflows enough, that the LLM can use it not just as a pile of notes but as a real working knowledge base.